 Q: Should I mail paper copies of my application materials to the Graduate School?

 A: No. All materials must be submitted electronically.
 The Graduate School will not accept paper copies.

 Q: What materials am I required to upload?

 - Transcript(s).
 Unofficial copies are accepted for evaluation, official copies will be required if admitted

 - CV or Resume

 - TOEFL or IELTS Scores.
-Unofficial copies of English proficiency examinations are required for non-native English language speakers.
+Unofficial copies of English proficiency examinations are required for non-native English language speakers unless the student will have completed two or more years of education at a university where the primary language of instruction is English.
 Official copies will be required if admitted.

 Q: Can I submit my application without the GRE Math Subject Test Score?

 Q: Will my application be considered without the GRE Math Subject Test Score?